morgenstern89/morgenstern89.github.io/about.md

 ![Profile Image]({% if site.external-image %}{{ site.picture }}{% else %}{{ site.url }}/{{ site.picture }}{% endif %})

 <p>Welcome to my website.</p>
 <p>My name is <strong>Sarah</strong>.
-I have created this page to showcase my story, motivation, interests and skills which have been gained to become a new software tester.
+I have created this page to showcase my story, motivation, interests and skills to become a new software tester.
 Before getting into all the details of my qualification, let me first tell you this story:
 	**I am not a classical IT person.**</p>

 <p>My academic background is rather in the most human-centered studies than in the machine related subjects.